MicrosoftDocs/dynamics365smb-docs/business-central/ad-hoc-analysis-finance.md

 ## Analyzing General Ledger Entries

 The *General Ledger* is involved in...

 It has data about ...

-Examples of analysis
+Examples of analysis (with screenshots?)

 ## Analyzing Fixed Assets Ledger Entries

 The *Fixed Assets* is involved in...

 It has data about ...

-Examples of analysis
+Examples of analysis (with screenshots?)

 ## Analyzing Check Ledger Entries

 The *Check Ledger* is involved in...

 It has data about ...

-Examples of analysis
+Examples of analysis (with screenshots?)

 ## Analyzing Bank Account Ledger Entries

 The *Bank Account Ledger* is involved in...

 It has data about ...

-Examples of analysis
+Examples of analysis (with screenshots?)

 ## See also